-To provide for the spiritual needs of the Irish settlers, who came during the 1840’s to work on the canal, Father Patrick Terry established the first Catholic church in Morris in the year 1852.
+To provide for the spiritual needs of the Irish settlers, who came during the 1840s to work on the canal, Father Patrick Terry established the first Catholic church in Morris in the year 1852.
 Father Michael Lyons succeeded him in 1859.
-The present church was built in 1866 by the next pastor, Father Thomas Ryan.
+The second church, located at 516 E. Jackson Street, was built in 1866 by the next pastor, Father Thomas Ryan.
 An assistant, Father Peter Corcoran, was procured so that he could care for the outmissions that were attached to the Morris parish.

 Father James Kinzig replaced Father Bowden in 1967, and in 1973, Father Donald Kocker, who had been Father Kinzig’s assistant, was named pastor.
 Father Kocker established an adult religious education program, and a new $26,000 pipe organ was installed during his pastorate.

 Fr.
 Richard Smith followed Fr.
 Hoffenkamp in 2004.
-On October 4, 2009 following our 11:00 a.m.
-Mass, Rev. Smith presided in a ground breaking ceremony for the building of the new church building.
-Our Men’s Club grilled hot dogs, brats and hamburgers while our Hispanic community grilled skirt steaks.
-Cotton candy, sno-cones, water, soft drinks and coffee were provided by the parish.
+On October 4, 2009, following our 11:00 a.m.
+Mass, Rev. Smith presided in a groundbreaking ceremony for the building of the new church building.
+Our Men’s Club grilled hot dogs, brats, and hamburgers while our Hispanic community grilled skirt steaks.
+Cotton candy, snow-cones, water, soft drinks, and coffee were provided by the parish.
 Each family brought dishes to pass.